exasim-project/NeoFOAM/README.md

 Additionally, we provide several Cmake presets to set commmonly required flags if you compile NeoFoam in combination with Kokkos.

-    cmake --list-presets # To list existing presets cmake --preset production # To compile for production use
+    cmake --list-presets # To list existing presets cmake --preset production # To configure for production use cmake --build --preset production # To compile for production use

-## Executing Benchmarks
+### Executing Tests

-NeoFOAM provides a set of benchmarks which can be executed and plotted by the following commands
+We provide a set of unit tests which can be execute via ctest or

-    cmake --build . --target execute_benchmarks # runs the benchmark suite cmake --build . --target execute_plot_benchmark # plots the benchmark results

-## Executing Tests

     cmake --build . --target test

+## Integration with OpenFOAM

+Currently, NeoFOAM is not a standalone CFD Framework.
+It is designed to be used within OpenFOAM.
+Examples how to integrate NeoFOAM into OpenFOAM and howto write applications is demonstrated in the [FoamAdapter](https://github.com/exasim-project/FoamAdapter) repository.

+## Documentation

+An online documentation can be found [here](https://exasim-project.com/NeoFOAM/latest), be cautious since this repository is currently evolving the documentation might not always reflect the latest stage.
+For building the documentation further dependencies like doxygen and sphinx are requirement.
+The list of requirements can be found [here](https://github.com/exasim-project/NeoFOAM/actions/workflows/build_doc.yaml)